starknet-io/starknet-docs/docs/CLI/commands.md

   --block_number <block_number>
 ```

-Queries a contract’s storage at a specific key, can take the following arguments:
+Queries a contract’s storage at a specific key, accepts the following arguments:

 - `contract_address` \*- address of the requested contract
 - `key`\* - the requested key from the given contract’s storage